timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 42-ATOMIC ENERGY DEFENSE PROVISIONS/SUBCHAPTER IV-DEFENSE ENVIRONMENTAL CLEANUP MATTERS/Part A-Defense Environmental Cleanup.md

     * (C) For any milestone that will not be met, an explanation of why the milestone will not be met and the date by which the milestone is expected to be met.

+    * (D) For any milestone that has been missed, renegotiated, or postponed, a statement of the current milestone, the original milestone, and any interim milestones.

 #### (c) Sites specified
 * The sites specified in this subsection are the following: